What Is CBAM?

 - 2027–2034: CBAM scope expected to expand.
 Review of additional sectors including textiles is scheduled under the regulation.

-How to Prepare Your Factory for CBAM
+How to Prepare Your Factory for EU Buyer Carbon Data Requests

 - Get verification evidence — collect your utility bills, fuel purchase records, and production data